fastdatascience/fastdatascience.github.io/_posts/2023-03-11-natural-language-processing.markdown

 # How is NLP used in business?

+Here are a few examples of common business applications of natural language processing.

 | Business function 	| Application of NLP                                                                                                                                                                                                                            	|
 |-------------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|
 | Customer service  	| Chatbots on company websites.
 These reduce call centre costs and allow companies to run analytics on chat logs.                                                                                                                               	|